 SKSM: Could you start with telling me a little bit about yourself?
 Who are you and what do you do?

-Robert L. Edwards: My name is Robert L. Edwards, I am orinally from Emporia, VA.
-I currently reside in the great Charlotte, NC.
-I have been living in this area for 8 years.
-My primary occupation is a collage profesor and Director of Bands in addition to being an actor, I am a Doctoral student pursing a Doctoal degree in Education and Leadership.
-One of my strongest quilities in music is composition and arranging for bands.
-I am also an advocate for the performing and visual arts, especially for children and teens.
-I believe that the performing and visiual arts can help develop soft skills and prepare students for their profession no matter their focus.
+Robert L. Edwards: My name is Robert L. Edwards, I am originally from Emporia, VA.
+I currently reside in the greater Charlotte, NC area.
+I have been living in this area for the past 8 years.
+My primary occupation is a college music professor and Director of Bands at a local Historically Black Colleges and Universities (HBCU) in addition to being a SAG-AFTRA-Eligible actor.
+As soon as I move towards being cast in more SAG-AFTRA productions, I will join the SAG-AFTRA union.
+I also hold a Doctoral degree in Education and Leadership with the focus on administration.
+One of my strongest qualities in music is music production, composition, and arranging for bands.
+I am also a trumpeter and an advocate for the performing and visual arts, especially for students and educators in arts education.
+I firmly believe that the performing and visual arts can develop the necessary soft skills that students need for the workforce.

 SKSM: When did you know you wanted to become an actor?

-Robert L. Edwards: I wanted to become an actor since high school, but it was only a thought in the back of my head until 3 years ago.
-My insecurities prevented me from pursuing acting earlier in my life.
+Robert L. Edwards: I wanted to become an actor since high school, but it was only a thought that I entertained in the back of my head at that time until 3 years ago.
+When I was younger, my insecurities prevented me from pursuing acting.
 Music has always been my main focus until now.

 SKSM: How did you become involved in One for the Road Dollar Baby film?